f3smiley/1-DApp-to-rule-them-all/README.txt

-# Lock and Mint Synthetic Token DApp
+Lock and Mint Synthetic Token DApp

-This DApp allows users to lock ERC20 tokens on Ethereum and mint synthetic tokens on Polygon.
-It uses Chainlink oracles for exchange rates and Hyperledger Besu nodes for additional security.
+This DApp allows users to lock ERC20 tokens on defi-oracle mainnet chain 138 and mint synthetic tokens on polygon chain 137.
+It uses Chainlink oracles for exchange rates and Hyperledger Besu nodes for additional security, as well as the place where Chain 138 was created and is still hosted.

 ## Dependencies